espressif/idf-eclipse-plugin/README.md

 <a name="cmakeproject"></a>
 # CMake Editor
-CMake Editor Plug-in is integrated with IDF plugins for editing CMake files such as CMakeLists.txt.
+CMake Editor Plug-in is integrated with IDF Plugin for editing CMake files such as CMakeLists.txt.
 It provides syntax coloring, CMake command content assist, and code templates.

 ![](docs/images/cmake_editor_ca.png)